 There are two main things to take into account when you go to buy a porch awning:

 First, you’ll need to know your caravan’s height – measured from the top of the awning rail to the ground.

-Second, does your caravan have a window close to the entrance door?
-If so, you may find the edge of many porch awnings comes down over this window.
+Second, make a note of the position of your caravan windows and any other outlets that might get in the way of the awning side.
 Only you can decide if this is a serious problem.
-Would it be awkward to have that window closed at all times?
+Would it be awkward to have a particular window closed at all times?
 For example, is it above the hob?
 If so, you may need to open it for safe ventilation when cooking.

 At the top end of the range, you can fit fabric walls to a canopy awning to enclose the space underneath.

 Fitting a permanent canopy awning is normally a specialist job, so it’s worth discussing this with your local caravan dealer.